 Regardless of allergy history, all vaccines should be administered in settings in which personnel and equipment for rapid recognition and treatment of anaphylaxis are available.

 Vaccine effectiveness may vary according to the age of the recipient, the level of pre-existing immunity, and correctly predicting the specific circulating strains of virus.
-Evidence A

 Vaccine efficacy in older people: